Aken00/Professional-README-AK/README.md

 # Professional-README-AK

+## User Story

+AS A developer
+I WANT a README generator
+SO THAT I can quickly create a professional README for a new project

+## Acceptance Criteria

 GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions